 The LORD is compassionate and gracious, slow to anger, abounding in love.

 The terms “compassionate”, “gracious”, “anger”, and “love” represent abstract concepts that cannot be seen, touched, smelled, tasted, or heard.
 These terms were used by the translator to make this verse easier to understand by an English speaking reader.
 The Hebrew words used in this verse were more concrete.
 For example, the word translated as “anger” actually refers to the nose in Hebrew.
 Hebrews thought of anger in terms of heavy breathing and a flaring of the nostrils.
-Hebrews were certainly capable of abstract thought, but it was always tied to something concrete.

 - Appearance vs. Function